clitetailor/haskell-university-solutions/README.md

 Haskell University
 ==================

-This repository contains my solutions for the problems at **The University of Haskell** that i registered this year!
+This repository contains my solutions for the problems at **The University of Haskell** that i registered this year.
 All suggestions are welcome!